 Authors who wish to appeal an editorial decision should contact the Editor-in-Chief of EASL.
-In such cases, the Editor-in-Chief will review the manuscript, editorial and peer reviewers' comments and give his/her decision for accepting or rejecting a manuscript.
-Editor-in-Chief may, if so required, send the manuscript to a new handling editor for a fresh editorial review and to new referees for peer review.
-Decision of the Editor-in-Chief in such case will be final.
+In such cases, the Editor-in-Chief will review the manuscript, editorial, and peer reviewers' comments and give his/her decision for accepting or rejecting a manuscript.
+Editor-in-Chief may, if so required, send the manuscript to a new handling editor for a fresh editorial review and new referees for peer review.
+The decision of the Editor-in-Chief in such cases will be final.

 Complaints related to policies, procedures, editorial content, and actions of the editorial staff:

 The procedure to make a complaint is easy.
 The complaint can be made by writing an email.
 Ideally, the complaint should be made to the person with whom the complainant is in regular contact for the matter being complained about.
-If due to any reason it is not appropriate or possible to complain to the contact person, please email to: [email protected] to send complaints.
+If due for any reason it is not appropriate or possible to complain to the contact person, please email: [email protected] to send complaints.

 All complaints will be acknowledged within three working days.